rasoulghaznavi/MLSEED/README.md

 # Prerequisites
 The project is written in python using anaconda in jupyter notebook.
 Some of the libraries youl'll need in the project are:
-Tensorflow
+Tensorflow,
-sk-Learn
+sk-Learn,
-Numpy
+Numpy,
-Pandas
+Pandas,
-Matplotlib
+Matplotlib and
-Seaborn
+Seaborn.

 # Author
 Rasoul Ghaznavi